insight-platform/Replay/README.md

 - can look backward when video stream retrieval;
 - can set additional attributes to retrieved video streams;

+## How It Is Implemented

+Replay is high-performance service implemented in Rust programming language.
+It uses RocksDB as a storage engine to deliver video with low latency and high throughput.

 ## How One Can Use It

 **Online mode**: when the pipeline finds a key event it can request video from Replay to another module to implement